Sunday, December 22, 2024

 When selecting bell peppers for your beef stew, you want to choose peppers that are firm, heavy for their size, and free of blemishes.
 The color of the pepper will depend on its maturity.
 Green peppers are less ripe and have a slightly more bitter taste, while yellow, orange and red peppers are sweeter and more mature.
 Choose colors based on your personal preference, but remember that each color will have a slightly different flavor profile.

-See also Beef Stew Killarney
+See also Beef Stew Rib Eye

 Another factor to consider when choosing bell peppers for your beef stew is the size of the pepper.
 Larger peppers will have a milder flavor, while smaller peppers will have a more concentrated flavor.
 If you want a stronger pepper flavor in your stew, choose smaller peppers.